simbarras/celeritas-docs/meetings/minutes.md

 - Upcoming HEP update in September.
 We plan to present a few micro examples on how the current code is performing.
 - Soon suggests a step-by-step installation process sketched up.

+# Fri Aug 14, 2020

+- Beginning of Sept.
+Seth and Tom will provide an update to DOE's HEP office.
+  - Plan is to have a small demonstration working that includes a small straight line propagator by Sept 1.

+- New merge requests to be reviewed, which include
+  - Particle interactor: changes the particle state and produce secondaries.
+  - Importer for Geant data.
+This MR focuses only on particles.

+- Apart from management and consulting:
+  - Amanda has been working on infrastructure to generate events on device.
+  - Guilherme is working with the vecgeom propagator.

+- Project is moving towards a deterministic way of allocating stack memory for
+new particles, which provides simulation reproducibility.